mogu-lab/probabilistic-foundations-of-ml/_sources/ethics-of-uncertainty-and-interpretability.md

 * In the accident, who ended up being held responsible?
 Do you agree with this?
 Why or why not?
 * Do you think that if the self-driving AI had some notion of uncertainty, what this have helped avoid the accident?
 If so, in what ways?
 If not, why not?
 * What's a "moral crumple zone"?
 Instantiate this using the Google incidents from 2015-2017.
-* What are the author's criticisms of human-in-the-loop paradigm?
+* What are the author's criticisms of the human-in-the-loop paradigm?

-**Part 3:** In your opinion, are explainablility, uncertainty, and more broadly, human-in-the-loop AI-assisted decision making just shifting the blame from the AI developers to the AI users?
+**Part 3:** In your opinion, are explainablility, uncertainty, and more broadly, human-in-the-loop AI-assisted decision-making just shifting the blame from the AI developers to the AI users?
 Why or why not?

 ````